sking-dev/terraform-certification/1-iac-concepts/README.md

 ### IaC Makes Infrastructure More Reliable

-IaC has the following qualities / benefits.
+IaC provides the following benefits.

 - **Idempotent**
   - Code can be (re)applied multiple times and it will always give the **same outcome**
 - **Consistent**
-  - Versus human agent creating variations / omissions in workflow steps
+  - Versus a human agent (inadvertently) generating variations / omissions in workflow steps
   - Infrastructure can be mirrored across environments and cloud regions
 - **Repeatable**
-  - Versus human agent (see above)
+  - Versus human agent workflow (see above)
 - **Predictable**
-  - Versus human agent (see above)
+  - Versus human agent workflow (see above)
   - Test and review code before deployment
 - **Automation-friendly**
   - Supports deployment at scale